Fundamentals of Screenwriting

 (pack of 100)

-Get right to work by filling out these unique cards designed to help you turn loose notes and ideas into a functional recipe for a successful screenplay.
-Designed to help bridge the gap from premise to first draft, these unique fill-in-the-blank cards tell you what you need and where before sitting down to tackle the massive and intimidating task of writing a first draft.
+Get right to work by filling out these unique cards designed to help you turn loose notes and creative fragments into a solid foundation for your screenplay.
+Designed to help bridge the gap from premise to first draft, these unique fill-in-the-blank cards tell you what you need in your story and where to place them in the timeline before sitting down to tackle the massive and intimidating task of writing a first draft.